DerekYang2/FluentDL/README.md

 Before using the application, head over to the settings page through the sidebar.

-Searching songs does not require authentication, however Spotify is the only exception.
-Spotify will require API tokens (a client ID and client secret) which can be entered in the settings page.
+### Searches
+Searching/conversions between Deezer, Qobuz, and Youtube do not require authentication.
+Spotify requires API tokens (client ID and secret), but through the Spotify Developer Dashboard.
 For more details on obtaining these tokens, visit the [official documentation](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).

+### Downloading
-Downloading from Youtube does not require authentication.
+- Downloading from Youtube does not require authentication.
-Downloading from Deezer and Qobuz require authenticated through ARLs and Tokens respectively.
+- Downloading from Deezer and Qobuz require authentication through ARLs and Tokens respectively.
+These must be from premium accounts.
+- Downloading directly from Spotify is not currently supported, and they do not use lossless sources.
+Use the convert tool to get equivalent Deezer/Qobuz/Youtube tracks, then download.

 You do not have re-enter credentials each time because they are stored locally.
 Note that tokens expire or may break due to occasional web-player changes.

-Deezer and Qobuz FLAC sources are only accessible with premium accounts.
 [Here](https://erikstechcorner.com/2020/09/how-to-check-if-your-flac-files-are-really-lossless/) is a guide on using Spek to verify your file quality.

 ### Retrieving Tokens
 If you already have them, enter them in settings.
 Otherwise: